romainguy/experiment-apex/README.md

   other things)
 - Cleanup the inline/noinline/crossinline and reified generic mess in the various helper functions
 - Make this a multi-platform UI Toolkit!
 Remove Android-specific APIs (`Canvas`, `Bitmap`, etc.) and use your own abstractions.
-For rendering use [skiko](https://github.com/JetBrains/skiko)
+For rendering, use [skiko](https://github.com/JetBrains/skiko)

 ## Screenshot